Football Official

 On national TV TDay 2015 Panthers routing of Dallas Cam Newton removes his helmet twice on field with 2:30 left with no call (a few weeks after Bryant was schooled on this).
 Will refs get a earful from the NFL, or "no big deal - Cam's special"?

-Asked by Cris Mooney about 10 years ago
+Asked by Cris Mooney over 10 years ago

 The NFL can't determine what a catch is; how can they get this right?
 I really don't know what they do in that case.
 I like Newton as a player, but he does get a bit over the top on a lot of the antics.